 This was a favorite of mine for the dramas aired in 2011.
 I felt that the tears, the smiles, the bright side, the falling flower petals, the optimism, the strong heroine and Lee Dong Wook oppa were all perfectly placed to the finish line.

-Lee Yeon Jae deprived herself of the many comforts and pleasures of life only to find out that her ascetic existence is bound to be shattered into pieces because of cancer.
+Lee Yeon Jae deprived herself of the many comforts and pleasures of life only to find out that her wallpaper existence is bound to be shattered into pieces because of cancer.

 She went through the stages of grief, and when she finally accepted that it won’t do her any good, she decided to fulfill her bucket lists and used her abundant savings to splurge on the luxury she chose to evade.